 If badgers can get a foothold they will readily climb.
-You can see where the moss has been worn away on the wall above from badgers climbing over, demolishing part of the wall in the process.
+You can see where the moss has been worn away on the wall in the image below from badgers climbing over, and demolishing part of the wall in the process.

 A badger print is fairly easy to recognise.
 Badgers have five digits in front of a large kidney-shaped pad on each foot.
 The fifth digit is sometimes tucked in and does not always appear in the badger print.